 DO YOU KNOW YOUR RISK DEFINITIONS?

-2If you want to manage risk within your firm, you need to familiarize yourself with risk-management language.
-Here are some basic definitions, provided by the National Alliance for Insurance Education & Research, which you can use to build your knowledge base:
+2If you want to manage risk within your firm, you need to familiarize yourself with risk-management language; for a concise starting point, see Risk Management Overview.

 • Peril: A "cause" of loss; an event that might cause a loss.